 The purchaser must pay the Quebec sales tax (QST).

-The QST is calculated on the declared selling price for vehicles that are over 10 years old.
+The QST is calculated on the declared selling price for vehicles that are 10 years old and over.

 Did you purchase a vehicle that is less than 10 years old for a lower price than the one listed in the Guide d'évaluation des automobiles (car evaluation guide)?
 You will still need to pay the QST on the price indicated in the guide, from which $500 will be subtracted.